 We had lunch at the nearby shopping center, which had everything.
 Foremost, there was a barber, which had a 15 minute wait, so I went to the cheap sushi place next door and downed 6 plates off the carousel in that amount of time.
 The perfect fast food.
 Then I enjoyed getting the back and sides of my head shaved…which already were shaved, I just needed a trim.
 When I wear my hair down, no one can tell that half my hair is missing.
 This way it is lighter, not as hot, and more manageable on the trail (except for when I got pine sap in it).
 The minute the lady touched my remaining thick hair, she exclaimed that she could see why I shaved the rest.

 After all this, I still had room for a Jamba juice.
 Then we went to the final shopping stop, Fred Meyers.
 These stores are like a super Walmart and a bit overwhelming.
 I was all shopped-out by this point and only got a few critical things.
 I was shopping for food for most of the trail through Oregon–3 boxes worth.

 On the way home, we realized that we had less than 2 hours to box all the stuff and get to the post office before it closed.
 Rushing like this was the most stressful part of the trip thus far but we got it done.
 I just hope I got my food calculations right.
 Either way, there is usually extra stuff to buy or in the hiker boxes.

 Finally we got to relax somewhat.
 Dinner was awesome once again.
 We had a huge fillet of wild-caught salmon with corn and salads.
-For dessert, we had Marionberey pie with ice cream.
+For dessert, we had Marionberry pie with ice cream.
 We night-capped with a soak in the hot tub.
 My heartfelt thanks to Skybird and her family for making this all possible.
 It has been such an unexpected treat and immensely helpful in getting me get ready to tackle Oregon.